kxcrl/ravensaga/docs/adventure/segmented.md

 **Using weaponry**
 Check Accurate ± Defense to determine the target number
 Roll 1d20.
-Any amount below the number is damage, up to the weapon's maximum.
+Each point below the number is damage, up to the weapon's maximum.
-If any number above is rolled, the attack fails to pierce the target's defense or misses.
+Above the target, the attack misses or fails to pierce the target's defense.

 **Moving in Range**
-If anything moves in range of a combatant, they can choose to make a free hasty attack, but they forfeit their next action if they do so.
+If anything moves in range of a combatant, they can choose to make a free hasty attack, but they forfeit their next action.
 This includes actions that may happen next round if they have already acted.

-**Hesitating**
+**Waiting**
-A character can choose to wait and act later in the current segment or in a later segment, instead
+A character can choose to wait and act later in the current segment or in a later segment

-**Knocked Off-Guard**
+**Down**
-If a character takes more damage than their Pain Threshold, they are knocked off guard and must Ready as their next action
+If a character takes more damage than their Pain Threshold, they are Down and must Ready as their next action

 **Ties for Segment Order**
 First, whoever is Quickest